 The report also stated that the team would leave for Dublin on 20th June, but their plans appear to have changed subsequently.
 On 21st June an advertisement appeared in The Belfast Newsletter announcing "At the request of several prominent footballers in Belfast, a Grand Match will be played between a team of the Lady Footballers and a male team of the North End Juniors at Cliftonville Grounds, Saturday June 22nd."
 Only 3,000 spectators turned out for this match, which was preceded by a "Reds" v "Blues" match between the ladies themselves, which the Blues won 1-0.
 The match against the male team was not a serious affair; the men scored twice in the first twelve minutes, and thereafter the game was reportedly played almost entirely in the ladies' half.
 Towards the end the ladies scored two goals themselves to equalize.
 Following the match a 120 yards flat race was staged for the women, which was won by Florence Clarke, with L. Yeates and Daisy Allen in second and third place respectively.
 A similar race over 220 yards was staged for the men's team.
 This game appears to have brought the club's first season to a close

-The club was in action again in the 1895-96 season, its first match taking place on 5th September at the Royal Ordnance ground at Maze Hill, the venue which had caused them so much bother in the previous season.
+When the football season resumed after the summer break it became evident that there had been a split in the ranks of the Lady Footballers.
+Their first appearance was on 5th September at the Royal Ordnance ground, Maze Hill, the venue which had caused them so much bother in the previous season.
 North, playing in red, were defeated by South, in light blue, by four goals to one.
-Further matches took place on 28th September at Grays in Essex, and on 3rd October at Wembley Park.
-The novelty seemed to be wearing off as the first match warranted only 4 lines in the Essex Newsman, and the second, which resulted in a 3-1 victory for the Reds, was watched by a small crowd estimated at 300, and was generally overlooked by the press, with the exception of the Illustrated Police News.
-This devoted most of its report to a description of the ladies' dress and hairstyles.
-It also commented that these were the "original" lady footballers.
+Further matches took place at Chesham, Swindon, Wembley Park, Grays (Essex), Wellingborough and Watford.
+The novelty seemed to be wearing off as these fixtures warranted only a few lines in the newspapers, with the exception of the match at Wembley Park, which was covered by the Illustrated Police News.
+This report was mostly devoted to a description of the ladies' dress and hairstyles, but it did observe that these were the "original" lady footballers, suggesting that another group was now in existence.

-Uncertainty also surrounds the exact date at which they appeared at the Tomkinson Street ground in Hoole.
+Also on 16th October a match involving Lady Footballers took place at Northampton, but it received only a cursory mention in the local press and the score was not reported.
+This was presumably the rival club, whose next appearance was at the Tomkinson Street ground in Hoole.
 A report of the game, which the Reds won 2-0, appeared in the Cheshire Observer on November 2nd.
 The date of the match was not given, but it was said to have taken place during the previous week.

-A warmer welcome greeted them however at Leek on 25th October.
+The first introduction to the personalities making up the breakaway club came when they played at Leek on 25th October.
 The teams changed in the Red Lion Hotel, and a cheering and curious crowd assembled in the market square as the women embarked in a brake to take them to the Broad Bridge ground*.
 There was a great deal of enthusiasm for the match locally, and the reporter for the Leek Post and Times estimated that the attendance was around 3000, approximately 400 of whom had rushed the gate and got in without paying.
-Once again, the teams were not at full strength, the Red team having 8 players while the Blues had 9, and two local men acted as goalkeepers for the afternoon.
+The teams were not at full strength however, the Red team having 8 players while the Blues had 9, and two local men acted as goalkeepers for the afternoon.
 The teams were:- North (Red and White): (Mr) H. Redfern, Nellie Hudson (capt.), Nellie Clarke, Russell, Sundall, Newton, Oliphant, Ivy Hudson, Anderson; South (Blue): (Mr) Lavington, Bird, Vernon, Wilson, Hodge, Potter, Holloway, Oliver, Young, Hoferon (capt.)
+The star player was Ivy Hudson, a 14 year old who was encouraged on by the crowd shouting "Goo it Little Un."
+12 The North seemed to dominate the play in the opening moments of the game.
+The match was won early in the second half when Miss Bird for the South crossed from the right for Miss Hoferon to shoot past a diving Mr Redfern in goal.
+To avoid confusion these ladies will be referred to subsequently as "Miss Hudson's club"

 * The site, located on Abbey Green Road, is still occupied by two football pitches.